3 Strain

 L = Original length [mm, in]

 This is a normal strain because it occurs under axial load and is associated with a change in length of the object.
-Since normal strain is defined by dividing one length by another it does not have any units.
+Since normal strain is defined by dividing one length by another it is a dimensionless quantity - one that does not have any units.
 However, it is fairly common to still include units of mm/mm or in/in.

 For example, if the rod was initially 5 m long and it elongated by 12 mm, the normal strain can be calculated as: